 In the subsequent analysis, we will frequently refer to the poles of $s$ which are

 and have double multiplicity, and the following parametric set

 defined for any $x \in \mathbb{R}$.

 We will begin with claim (i).
 Since $\mu < -\lambda_1 < \mu^g$ we conclude that $\mu$ is not the rightmost root of $s$.
-In order to show that it is the \emph{second} rightmost, it suffices to show that there are only two roots of $s$ in $S(\mu)$.
+In order to show that it is the \emph{second} rightmost, it suffices to show that there are \newcontentB{at most} two roots of $s$ in $S(\mu)$.

 Since $s(\mu) = 0$ and $s'(\mu) > 0$, we have $s(\mu - \epsilon) < 0$ for a sufficiently small $\epsilon > 0$.
-According to Lemma \ref{lem:cauchy} $s$ has equal number of zeros and poles in $S(\mu - \epsilon)$.
+According to Lemma \ref{lem:cauchy}, $s$ has equal number of zeros and poles in $S(\mu - \epsilon)$.
 By assumption $q \not \perp w_1$ and $\mu > -\lambda_2$, thus $-\lambda_1$ is the only (double) pole of $s$ in $S(\mu - \epsilon)$.
-Hence, the number of zeros in $ S(\mu - \epsilon) \subset S(\mu)$ must be two.
+Hence, the number of zeros in $ S(\mu - \epsilon) \newcontentB{\supset} S(\mu)$ must be two.
 This concludes the proof of claim (i).

 We will now prove claim (ii).
 Assume the contrary, i.e.\ that $\mu < -\lambda_2$.
 Consider first the case where $s'(\mu) > 0$.
 Since $s(\mu) = 0$ we can choose a sufficiently small $\epsilon > 0$ such that $s(\mu - \epsilon) < 0$.
 Thus $s$ has equal number of zeros and poles in $S(\mu - \epsilon)$ (Lemma \ref{lem:cauchy}).
 By assumption $\mu < -\lambda_2$ and $q \not \perp w_1, w_2$, and thus the double poles $-\lambda_1$ and $-\lambda_2$ are in $S(\mu - \epsilon)$.
 Thus $s$ has (at least) four zeros in $S(\mu - \epsilon)$, and since $\epsilon$ can be arbitrarily small, the same holds for $S(\mu)$.